 Unfortunately, it’s no longer available on Amazon.
 But, there’s another great machine highly popular which is Brother XM2701.
 It is rated as the no.1 best seller on Amazon and 75% customers gave it a 5-star rating, so based on my experience with Brother and the popularity of the machine I would definitely purchase the Brother XL2600I.

 The best machine for $100 above is the Brother CS6000i.
 It comes with 60 built-in stitches and 7 styles of 1-Step Auto-Size Buttonholes.
 74% customers gave it a 5-star rating on Amazon which is quite good.
 If I had the budget I would have definitely purchased this machine because I was immediately in love with it while trying it out at the shop.

 Online Sewing Classes

 With the amazing option of online sewing classes, you can learn to sew anywhere and anytime that’s feasible for you.
 There are a lot of places where you can watch and learn sewing techniques ONLINE, and also get feedback on your work from the instructor and fellow classmates by sharing your work on the classroom chat.
 Isn’t that awesome?
-I myself have enjoyed taking the classes and have learnt a lot from them.
+I myself have enjoyed taking the classes and have learned a lot from them.